thisfuckingsucks/prog2-project/README.md

 Click the start button to start round
 Machine input = blue, Machine output = red
 Round ends when the top right clock reaches zero
-Current byte progress is the blue number, Round goal is the red number
+Current byte progress is the blue number, Round goal is the red number (reach this to win the level)
-If you pass the current round you get to pick a new machine from 3 randomly generated ones
+If you pass the current round you get to pick a new machine from 3 randomly generated ones.
+The grid also expands and the time limit goes up
 click to choose an option